 Fit & Isolation

 The Alfa Genus comes with 4 pairs of silicone single bore tips of three different sizes (small, medium and large).
-They are of decent quality finished with an internal red coloring and slight shade of grey on white.
+They are of decent quality finished with an internal red coloring and a slight shade of grey on white.
 My ears where find with the medium bore tips which added negligible weight to what is already a very light set of IEM’s.
-Once again the fit of the Alfa Genus was excellent much like the Arcana V2 and they can be worn over the ear or straight down given the light weight but flexible cable.
+Once again the fit of the Alfa Genus was excellent much like the Arcana V2 and they can be worn over the ear or straight down given the lightweight but flexible cable.
 I found wearing the Alfa Genus over the ear was the most secure fit as well as having the best reduction in any potential microphonics from the cable which I must add are very low indeed.
-Seal is pretty good but not as tight as some BA units with the bass port allowing a bit of leakage but nothing that would concern me.
-The seal and fit of the Alfa Genus is also a little bit more comfortable than the Fidue A71 we last reviewed which is at a similar price point and on par for leakage with the RHA MA600ias well as Rock Jaw’s own Arcana v2.
+The seal is pretty good but not as tight as some BA units with the bass port allowing a bit of leakage but nothing that would concern me.
+The seal and fit of the Alfa Genus are also a little bit more comfortable than the Fidue A71 we last reviewed which is at a similar price point and on par for leakage with the RHA MA600ias well as Rock Jaw’s own Arcana v2.